 Traditionally, some Pacific Island cultures recognised a wider spectrum of genders.
 In pre-Christian Samoa, there were fa’afafine and fa'atama.
 Sequenced as a journey through the Pacific Islands, Tyrell's video Fāgogo (2016) counters colonisation by re-attributing oracle status to the gender-fluid shapeshifting spirits he and his collaborators embody.
 (Fāgogo is a traditional form of Samoan theatrical storytelling.)

-Oracles also includes the Fafswag: The Interactive Documentary (2018), made with Taika Waititi’s production company Piki.
+Oracles also includes Fafswag: The Interactive Documentary (2018), made with Taika Waititi’s production company Piki.
 Interweaving fantasy and reality, it takes the form of a video game, where you can pick an Auckland location, choose two dancers, and witness their vogue battle.
-After you pick your winner, a short documentary on them is played.
+After you pick your winner, you can play a short documentary on them.

 Melbourne artist Christian Thompson is of Aboriginal Bidjara and European heritage.
 He describes his work as 'auto-ethnography' and ‘spiritual repatriation’.
 His photos show him framed and ornamented with suggestive allegorical and talismanic objects reflecting his complex background: native flora, rocks and crystals, candles, model ship, map.
 Are these accoutrements and attributes expressing him or erasing him, subsuming him or becoming him?
 Although he features in much of his work, he resists calling it self portraiture, which, he says, would imply 'that it's about capturing some element of my own self-representation, and that's not really the case … It's more that I'm an armature to build ideas on top of’.